Early spaying & neutering: DON’T DO IT!

 Now that I have your attention, and you realize that I have probably contradicted your vet’s advice to have it done at 6 months, let me tell you why.

-The sex hormones of both males and females are responsible for bone growth plate development, as well as joint strength during their maturing years.
-When those hormones are absent, the risk for joint failure (especially elbows and ACL) is dramatically increased.
+The sex hormones of both males and females are responsible for bone density as well as joint development, during their maturing years.
+When those hormones are absent, the risk for joint failure (especially ACL/CCL) is dramatically increased.
 The chances of seeing a degenerative bone condition arise is also increased.
-On top of that, the risk of several types of cancers goes up pretty dramatically as well.
+On top of that, the risk of three types of cancers goes up pretty dramatically as well.

 WHY DO VETS RECOMMEND IT THEN?

 There are a couple of reasons.
 And I am not trying to disparage any vets here, I really like and respect the three vets I regularly use, though I disagree with them occasionally.
 But these things are admitted by some of the vets themselves.